 FILMING IN CALIFORNIA STATE COURTHOUSES

-The California Film Commission does not issue filming permits for the California Court system.
-The state's judicial branch is responsible for management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film and video production.
+The California Film Commission does not issue film permits for the California Court system.
+The state's judicial branch is responsible for the management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.
 This fact sheet will assist production companies, other organizations and individuals seeking information on filming and videotaping on location at courthouse sites throughout the state.

-Application: Requests to license film or video production in a courthouse or on courthouse property are made by application.
+Application (for both working and closed courthouses): Requests to license film, TV, commercial or digital production in a courthouse or on courthouse property are made by application.
 The completed application must include:

 - Title and subject matter of the film or video;